affecture

 To boost playtester acquisition, one of the things I added to the new website was a simple pop-up to collect visitor's emails to add them to an emailing list.

-About Page
+Streamlining the About Page

 I decided to keep their about page simple, bring forward the values that the company operates on and then highlighting the founders followed by a call to action section prompting people to submit an inquiry.